o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 The context (ctx) pointer passed in is the pointer returned by the call to rmr_init().

-**NOTE:** There is no support for epoll in Nanomsg, thus his function is only supported when linking with the NNG version of RMr and the file descriptor returned when using the Nanomsg verfsion will always return an error.

 RETURN VALUE
 --------------------------------------------------------------------------------------------

 The rmr_get_rcvfd function returns a file descriptor greater or equal to 0 on success and -1 on error.
-If this function is called from a user application linked against the Nanomsg RMr library, calls will always return -1 with errno set to EINVAL.

 ERRORS
 --------------------------------------------------------------------------------------------